m-litvinov/m-litvinov/README.md

-- 👋 Hi, I’m @m-litvinov
+- 👋 Hi, I’m Mike, data analyst in Yandex.
-- 👀 I’m interested in Science, Space, Biology and ML
+- 👀 I’m interested in Science, Space, Biology and ML.
-- 🌱 I’m currently learning Bioinformatics
+- 🌱 I’m currently learning Bioinformatics and how to use algorithms in biology and healthcare.
 - 💞️ I’m looking to collaborate on biotech projects
 - 📫 Telegram: @litvinov_m